B-29 - Hero Or Devil?

 21mm used to be the widest focal length offered in Leica’s M-mount.
 Then there was the 15mm f/8 Hologon, a Zeiss design in M-mount.
 The Tri-Elmar-M 16-18-21mm f/4 ASPH introduced in 2006 was the first really usable ultrawide for the Leica M, but it wasn’t until the M10 brought live view focusing that ultrawide fields of view really worked on the M. f/4 is a bit slow for an airplane interior inside a hangar.
 Laowa’s 15mm f/2 Zero-D Dreamer lens solves that problem.
 Focusing through live view is most accurate.
 When rangefinder focusing didn’t match live view (or the lens’ distance scale) on three different copies of the Laowa lens, I sent the third copy to Don Goldberg for calibration.
 I wanted a good working copy, even if it cost me a little more.
 Don did his best and improved it, but told me this lens had the most imprecise rangefinder focusing cam he’d ever seen.

-I shot all other non-flying Doc pictures with a 35mm f/1.4 Summilux-M ASPH FLE II except the tarmac shot in the rain.
+I shot all other non-flying Doc pictures with a 35mm f/1.4 Summilux-M ASPH FLE II except the Albuquerque tarmac shot in the rain.
 The flight shot is cropped from a 90mm f/2.8 Tele-Elmarit-M adapted to a Leica SL.

 More Information